Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Introduction

 We consider the algorithmic solvability of finite-dimensional inverse problems on BSS machines and compare the findings to known results in the Turing model.
-For real inverse problems we establish a clear disparity between capabilities on BSS and Turing machines.
+For real-valued inverse problems we establish a clear disparity between capabilities of BSS and Turing machines.
 The implications for analog and digital computing devices are noteworthy.
 In general, analog hardware modeled by BSS machines allows for a solver which can be applied to any inverse problem of a given dimension.
-In contrast, on digital hardware, the currently predominant hardware device, the algorithmic solvability is severely limited such that the described solver can not exist.
+Thus, the solver is not connected to a specific inverse problem but is able to handle inverse problems of fixed dimension simultaneously.
+In contrast, on digital hardware, the currently predominant hardware device, the algorithmic solvability is limited such that the described solver can not exist.
+Nevertheless, less powerful solvers adapted to a specific inverse problem may still be realizable on digital hardware.
+However, they lack the universality of the general solver on analog hardware since they can be only applied to a fixed, pre-defined task.
 Hence, approaches to solve real inverse problems on upcoming analog hardware in form of neuromorphic devices may potentially have strictly greater capacity than current digital solutions.

-In the more general case of complex inverse problem the situation is more intricate.
+In the more general case of complex-valued inverse problem the situation is more intricate.
 Here, the Turing and BSS model share limitations concerning the algorithmic solvability of finite-dimensional inverse problems.
-However, slight modifications in the problem formulation suffice to guarantee BSS solvability (in the same sense as in the real case) whereas the negative statement in the Turing model remains true.
-Consequently, we can establish for the adjusted problem formulation the same differences between analog and digital devices concerning algorithmic solvability as in the real case.
-This shows in principle that the Turing and BSS model behave differently and have distinct computational barriers in the field of complex inverse problem.
-Nevertheless, it remains an open question whether the standard problem formulation (without the modifications) also allows for similar conclusions.
-Although, we already know that the algorithmic solvability is limited in both models, a plausible approach would be to consider approximations of the problem and evaluate their algorithmic solvability.
+However, modifications in the problem formulation suffice to guarantee BSS solvability whereas the negative statement in the Turing model remains true.
+In particular, the algorithmic solvability in the BSS model of an approximate problem is proved.
+Consequently, for the modified problem formulations we can establish the same differences between analog and digital devices concerning algorithmic solvability as in the real case.
+This shows in principle that the Turing and BSS model behave differently and have distinct computational barriers in the field of complex-valued inverse problem.

+The implications of our findings concerning DL are two-fold.
+DL implemented on digital hardware is bounded by the limitations of the hardware itself for solving inverse problems.
+Therefore, reliable DL may only be realized in restricted settings, where only a limited set of inverse problems is admissible.
+In contrast, idealized analog hardware in principle allows for reliable DL systems tackling any inverse problem of fixed dimension simultaneously.
+Thus, DL systems implemented on neuromorphic hardware may potentially enable optimal and trustworthy reconstructions in inverse problems in very general circumstances.